Queso Fundido with Chorizo

 - Coarse salt

-Heat oil in a large, heavy skillet (preferably cast-iron) over medium heat.
-Working in batches, add chorizo and cook, stirring occasionally, until lightly browned in places, 3 to 4 minutes.
+Heat oil in a large, heavy skillet (preferably cast-iron) over medium.
+Working in batches, add chorizo and cook, stirring occasionally, until browned in spots, 3 to 4 minutes.
 Transfer chorizo to a serving dish.

-Add onion, chiles, and 1 teaspoon salt to skillet, and raise heat to medium-high.
-Saute, stirring occasionally, until onions are translucent, about 5 minutes.
-Add tequila, bring to a boil, and cook until tequila is mostly absorbed by vegetables, about 30 seconds.
+Add onion and chiles to skillet; season with salt.
+Raise heat to medium-high and cook, stirring occasionally, until onions are translucent, about 5 minutes.
+Add tequila, bring to a boil, and cook until tequila is mostly evaporated, about 30 seconds.

-Reduce heat to low, gradually stir in cheese, and cook, stirring constantly, just until cheese is melted, 5 to 7 minutes.
-Transfer to a fondue pot, and serve with chips and chorizo.
+Reduce heat to low, gradually stir in cheese, and cook, stirring constantly, just until melted, 5 to 7 minutes.
+Transfer to a fondue pot and serve immediately, with chorizo and chips.